-Stress incontinence is when you leak urine during movement that puts pressure on your bladder.
-It can happen when you least want it -- like the middle of a workout or during a romantic evening.
-Here’s a look at what’s causing it and some tips to make it better.
+Stress incontinence refers to when you leak urine during movement that puts pressure on your bladder.
+It can happen when you least want it -- like in the middle of a workout or during a romantic evening.
+But you can take steps to prevent it from happening again.

 " Stress incontinence is related to the strength of the pelvic floor muscles," Whipple says.
 These are the ones you use to stop your urine midstream.
 The weaker they are, the more likely you are to leak.